-- 3.4 The data8 has demonstrated that there are some common themes in the consideration of when and why sites stall.
+- 3.4 The data has demonstrated that there are some common themes in the consideration of when and why sites stall.
 Consequently, three typologies of stalling have been identified and the following recommendations are made.
-It is also important to note the identified solutions and general recommendations directly interlink with the priorities of the Joint Strategic Plan 2016 2020 (also known as Corporate Plan), the emerging Joint Local Plan (Strategic planning) and the Homes and Housing Strategy 2019 2024, meaning the overall vision, function and delivery priorities are aligned within the organisation. - I. Hold an annual meeting with key market stakeholders, particularly those representing land speculation interests (where the evidence in this report suggests sites commonly stall because they need to be sold on before being built out).
+It is also important to note the identified solutions and general recommendations directly interlink with the priorities of the Joint Strategic Plan 2016-2020 (also known as Corporate Plan), the emerging Joint Local Plan (Strategic planning) and the Homes and Housing Strategy 2019-2024, meaning the overall vision, function and delivery priorities are aligned within the organisation. - I. Hold an annual meeting with key market stakeholders, particularly those representing land speculation interests (where the evidence in this report suggests sites commonly stall because they need to be sold on before being built out).
 The meeting should be an opportunity to share information on issues with the planning process, the current state of the market and important updates on policy approaches. - II.
-Develop a framework for engaging on a more regular basis (than annually) with key market stakeholders mainly land speculators, general developers and housebuilders to create and sustain better relationships.
+Develop a framework for engaging on a more regular basis (than annually) with key market stakeholders mainly land speculators, general developers and housebuilders - to create and sustain better relationships.
 This could be part of developing a template for a Memorandum of Understanding for handling planning applications.
-This would be distinct from a Planning Performance Agreement but would establish what is expected of both parties at different stages of the application process. - III.
-Given that it has been in place for over three years, it has had time to bed in and therefore applicants should be familiar with it and have a good appreciation of any issues it has created.
-This should be part of a greater willingness to have a more open conversation with regular promoters, investors and developers in Babergh.
+This would be distinct from a Planning Performance Agreement but would establish what is expected of both parties at different stages of the application process.

-8 Mid Suffolk Stalled Sites Market Intelligence report (May 2019)
+&lt;sup>8 Mid Suffolk Stalled Sites Market Intelligence report (May 2019)